jazzmagus/2023-mathofthings/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Jazz
+- Jazz playing and composing
 - Maths Teaching
-- Living life
-- Coffee
+- Bike cycling

 # Education to show in About widget
 education: